 Check out our packing lists further down the page!

 Organise your currency.
 It can be tempting to leave this one until the last minute.
 It is, however, important to realise that if you are travelling to more exotic locations then your local currency exchange may not stock the currency that you require.
 If your local currency exchange needs to order your required currency, it is important to leave sufficient time for it to arrive.
-A little planning goes a long way to helping your trip run smoothly.
+A little planning goes a long way to help your trip run smoothly.

 Print out your travel itinerary.
 With the advent of e-tickets, there is a tendency to rely too heavily on technology when planning your trip.
-While on a majority of occasions things will proceed as planned, it is important to print out your travel itinerary, tickets and reservations as a precaution.
+While on a majority of occasions, things will proceed as planned, it is important to print out your travel itinerary, tickets and reservations as a precaution.
 You never know when someone may request to see a hard copy.